Ian Williams is a London-based author and journalist

 Western leaders say they don’t want a cold war with China, but it’s a little too late for that.
 Beijing is already waging a more complex, broader and more dangerous cold war than the old one with the Soviet Union.
 And it is intensifying.

 This thought-provoking and alarming book examines this new cold war’s many fronts – from Taiwan and the South China Sea to the Indian frontier, the Arctic and cyberspace.
-In doing so it proclaims the clear and sobering message that we must open our eyes to the reality of China’s rise and its ruthless bid for global dominance.
+In doing so it proclaims the clear and sobering message that we must open our eyes to the reality of China’s rise and its ruthless bid for global dominance

 ‘The scales definitely fell from my eyes when I read The Fire of the Dragon by Ian Williams recently.
 This well respected journalist lays out a compelling case for why successive policies towards China have been unhelpful and how we are all going to be affected more dramatically by issues emanating from the country.
 In his opinion, we all need to get wiser, and fast’